Skip to main content

 The CAL Awards

-The CAL Awards is will open for a new submission year on Nov.
+The CAL Awards will open for a new submission year on Nov.
 1, 2025

 The CAL Awards isn't just about books.
 We also have categories for published Poetry, Essays, Short Stories, Articles, Illustration, and Cover Design!
 NEW This Year: Humor/Satire!